Faculty of Medicine at Lund University

 - Sweden's first experimental MR imaging (MRI) unit was constructed

 - Nicorette – the world’s first nicotine medicine was developed

 - The first echo-cardiogram for ultrasound examination of the heart was developed.

 The Faculty of Medicine is committed to excellence in education and research, in cooperation with wider society.
 We conduct education and research within the field of health sciences, experimental basic research, and clinical research.

 FACTS AND FIGURES

-Education: The faculty offers 8 undergraduate programmes and 14 Master’s programmes, including 10 specialised programmes for nurses and midwives.
-In addition, the faculty offers postgraduate education.
-We have about 1100 postgraduate research students and every year about 160 doctoral dissertations are presented.
+Education: The faculty offers 8 undergraduate programmes.
+In addition, the faculty offers postgraduate education: 3 Master’s programmes and 10 specialised programmes for nurses and midwives.
+We have about 1000 postgraduate research students and every year about 150 doctoral dissertations are presented.

 Research: The faculty’s research activities are financed by 50% by government funds and contribution, the remaining part is financed by foundations.